 The style of bike ridden at elite events like the Tour de France is called a road bike, while the bike suitable for long leisurely rides, or multi-day bike tours, is called a touring bike.
 Road bikes that avid cyclists won’t sneer at start at close to $2000.
 Scott road bikes start around this price and deliver a great value if you want something exceptional but still cheaper than a decent used car.
 High end super lightweight road bikes cost $5000 and up.

 Weight training is also called resistance training, since pushing back against gravity is only one form of resistance.
 This sort of training can be casual or intense.
 Done right, the payoffs of weight training go well beyond bulking up.
 All exercise reduces stress, but you may find weight training especially effective.
 There’s just nothing quite like repeatedly lifting a heavy slab of iron until your muscles can’t do another rep. Additionally, any sort of resistance lifting can dramatically strengthen your bones.

 For home use, a conventional free weight barbell and bench setup is rarely ideal, since it’s safer to have a spotter for bench exercises.
 If joining a gym isn’t an option, and you want traditional bench-style workouts, consider investing in a BowFlex or SoloFlex machine, or just use dumbbells rather than barbells.

 Bodybuilders have always loved dumbbells, since they’re convenient and allow a great range of motion.
-Lately, kettlebells have leapfrogged dumbbells as a favorite piece of equipment in gyms.
-People into weight training often find kettlebells ideal for endurance-based strength workouts involving fluid motions.
+Lately, kettlebells have leapfrogged dumbbells as a favorite piece of gym equipment.
+Weight training enthusiasts often consider kettlebells ideal for endurance-based strength workouts involving fluid motions.

 Recommended Equipment for Resistance Training